Slamena/SpaceInvaders/README.md

 ---

-I got inspired by my love to games.
-I've been playing video games for a long time.
-I want to build a retro classic game with a different and unique style, so I made this.
+I've been playing video games for almost all my life.
+Since I have memories, I had a controller in my hands.
+I want to build a retro classic game with a different and personal unique style, so I made my own version from space invaders.

-I repeat, _NOT_ inspired by Cyberpunk 2077.

-Just kidding.

 <br/>
 <br/>